wordlift/plugin-wp-all-import-wordlift-add-on/readme.txt

 * Upload the plugin from the Plugins page in WordPress

-* Unzip wp-all-import-wordlift-add-on.zip and upload the contents to /wp-content/plugins/, and then activate the plugin from the Plugins page in WordPress
+* Unzip all-import-wordlift-add-on.zip and upload the contents to /wp-content/plugins/, and then activate the plugin from the Plugins page in WordPress

 The Yoast WordLift Add-On will appear in the Step 3 of WP All Import.